 “Anyway, I knew that pack horse well.
 He was a perfect pack horse.
 The trouble with pack horses was that they would stay behind, and they wouldn’t jump with you.
 This fellow, he would jump with you.”

-(Here’s a photo of pack horses used to carry ammunition in World War One.)
+(Here’s a photo of pack horses used to carry ammunition.)

 “It was cold and wet there, and we had nothing to eat.
 In the meantime, the infantry had come up and taken over the village.
 We had chased them out of the village, and then the infantry came up and consolidated it.
 Finally, we were told to get the hell out.